SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

         question: >-
           I already have an account with other brokers, and I want to transfer my funds and positions to Snowball Securities.
 What should I do?
-      - answer: >
-          - The underlying service is currently carried by Interactive Brokers, and Interactive Brokers is responsible for taking deposits and making withdrawals.

-          - The steps to withdraw funds on Interactive Brokers: login on IB →provide the withdrawal information→done.
-        question: |
-          How do I withdraw funds from Snowball Securities?
       - answer: >-
-          Yes, Snowball Securities APP support over exchanges between over 10 mainstream currencies.
-        question: 'Can I exchange the currency on Snowball Securities? '
-      - answer: >-
           We do not provide financial advice, and we encourage our clients to do their own searches and enjoy the fun of trading.
         question: >-
           Does Snowball Securities help investors to decide on what to buy and sell?
-      - answer: >-
-          There are many risks associated with investing on share markets overseas.
-Those relating to buying and selling securities outside normal transaction times (when the foreign markets are closed) include the impact of news announcements and other events on market sentiment, share prices, volatility, liquidity and currency.
-Given these risks, we advise clients that our services are best suited to experienced investors who understand the products they are intending to buy and sell.
-For this reason, we encourage potential clients to visit our office and meet us ‘face-to-face’ so that we can get to know them and understand their needs.
-        question: What are the risks of investing overseas?
       - answer: >-
           Yes, and this is one of the reasons why we provide services online.
           Clients from different countries use our platform.
 However, there are